FosterSetor9060/alx-react/README.md

 Allowed editors: vi, vim, emacs, Visual Studio Code All your files will be interpreted/compiled on Ubuntu 18.04 LTS using Node 12.x.x and npm 6.x.x All your files should end with a new line
-A README.md file, at the root of the project folder, is mandatory Tasks
+The first line of all your files should be exactly #!/usr/bin/node A README.md file, at the root of the project folder, is mandatory Tasks
 0. Adding a Local State for Notifications
 Modify the App component in task_0/dashboard/src/App/App.js:
 Create a local state to store a displayDrawer element:
 Define the default state for the state in the constructor of the class.
-Create a function named handleDisplayDrawer that will change the value of displayDrawer to true.
-Create a function named handleHideDrawer that will change the value of displayDrawer to false.
+Create functions named handleDisplayDrawer and handleHideDrawer to update the state.
 Modify the Notifications import in task_0/dashboard/src/App/App.js:
-Pass to the component the prop displayDrawer using the local state.
+Pass the prop displayDrawer using the local state.
 Pass the new functions handleDisplayDrawer and handleHideDrawer.
 Modify the App test suite in task_0/dashboard/src/App/App.test.js:
-Add a test to verify that the default state for displayDrawer is false.
-Verify that after calling handleDisplayDrawer, the state should now be true.
+Add tests to verify the default state for displayDrawer and the behavior after calling the functions.
-Add a test to verify that after calling handleHideDrawer, the state is updated to be false.
 Modify the Notifications component in task_0/dashboard/src/Notifications/Notifications.js:
-Define the propTypes and the defaultProps for the new props.
+Define the propTypes and defaultProps for the new props.
-When clicking on “Your notifications,” call handleDisplayDrawer.
-When clicking on the close button, call handleHideDrawer.
+Implement the behavior for clicking on “Your notifications” and the close button.
 Modify the Notifications test suite in task_0/dashboard/src/Notifications/Notifications.test.js:
-Add a test to verify that clicking on the menu item calls handleDisplayDrawer.
-Add a test to verify that clicking on the button calls handleHideDrawer.
-Tips:
-Remember that you implemented shouldComponentUpdate.
-You will need to modify the logic to allow the component to rerender when the prop displayDrawer changes.
-Use setState and instance when creating tests with Enzyme.
-Remember to use spies to verify if a function is being called.
-You can pass a spy as a property.